 “The company is very big on safety,” said a staff member.
 “In every way we can, we try to make sure people are looking for new ways to be safe and passing those tips along to other employees.”

-The company decided to have fun when encouraging staff to submit safety tips—they offered a stainless steel mug to anyone who shared one.
+The company decided to have fun when encouraging staff to submit safety tips with a safety incentive gift—they offered a stainless steel mug to anyone who shared one.
 “It was a big hit,” the staff member said.
 “After the first few mugs were handed out, everyone was asking how they could get one.”

 Many safety programs rely on telling staff when they are doing something incorrectly, rather than praising them or rewarding them for doing something right.